DanTheProgrammerMan/IoT-Project-Hydroponics-ESP32/README.md

   - `py -m pip install pandas`
 3. Run the Flask server:
   - `python flask_server.py`

-  -
+> [!NOTE]
-- Ensure your Flask server is running and accessible at the specified IP address.
+> Ensure your Flask server is running and accessible at the specified IP address.

 ### 3. Streamlit Application Setup:
 1. Navigate to the streamlit_app directory.